slcs-jsc/jurassic/docs/manual/parallelization.md

 ### Scope of MPI support

-MPI parallelization is implemented exclusively in the retrieval executable.
-No forward models, tools, or utilities use MPI internally.
+MPI-specific runtime behavior is implemented exclusively in the retrieval executable.
+Other executables may be built with the MPI compiler wrapper when `MPI=1` is used, but they do not distribute work with MPI at runtime.

 MPI support is optional and enabled at compile time.